Not every person likes to have a dog or a cat as their pet. Some like to adopt a bearded dragon as their not-so furry baby.

 “A house without a pet is like a kiss without a hug.”

-So, we were talking about the amounts of effort and research that goes behind taking care of a pet is unmatched.
+So, we were talking about the amount of effort and research that goes behind taking care of a pet being unmatched.

 We often don’t do some things for our own kids that we do for our pets.